versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/Consumer.md

 #### consumer.currentLayers
 {: #consumer-currentLayers .code}

 Current spatial and temporal layers (for simulcast and SVC consumers).
-It's `null` if no layers are being sent to the consuming endpoint.
+It's `null` if no layers are being sent to the consuming endpoint at this time.

 > `@type` [ConsumerLayers](#ConsumerLayers)\|Null, read only